nateberkopec/dotcom/_posts/2017-03-19-how-i-made-self-publishing-about-ruby-on-rails.md

 I used [**Gitbook**](https://www.gitbook.com/) for producing the book itself.
 It's really nice, because you can export to HTML, PDF, EPUB and MOBI and even JSON formats.
 However, styling Gitbook documents is waaaaay too difficult.
 I ended up just going with the default styles.

-Sell a private **Slack** as part of your addons.
+Sell a private **Slack** as part of your add-ons.
 I was surprised by how much value my readers got out of this, but it's one of their favorite parts of the product.

 Don't write your own selling platform.
 I used **Gumroad** to take payment.
 It's a solid checkout experience, and the fees they take aren't too excessive.
 Sometimes people overseas do have problem with the underlying Paypal implementation, though, so if you're selling mostly to non-US customers I'd look elsewhere.